Dear T.O. Smith Community,

-As you can see, this is an exciting time of learning and collaboration, and we have so much to celebrate.
-With your support, we will continue to accomplish even bigger and better goals.
+As we navigate this interesting time of learning and collaboration and the new ways we do school, we have so much to appreciate.
+I am honored to work with dedicated teachers, resilient students, and supportive families and community partners.
+Together we will continue to accomplish our goals.
 Thank you for being a part of making T.O.
 Smith a community school.

 T. O. Smith Elementary is the home of the Spanish Dual Language Immersion magnet program, as well as providing exceptional instruction to neighborhood students.
 Our school offers a variety of enrichment activities including family nights, clubs and programs and is dedicated to providing educational success for all students.